minicomp/ed/documentation.md

 > - There sat their children in gewgaws;
 > - By stinting negroes' backs and maws,
 > - They kept up heavenly union.
-> <br><br>
+{:.poetry}
 > - All good from Jack another takes,
 > - And entertains their flirts and rakes,
 > - Who dress as sleek as glossy snakes,
 > - And cram their mouths with sweetened cakes;
 > - And this goes down for union.
-{:.poem}
+{:.poetry}
 ~~~

-We have two odd pieces of markup in this example. `<br><br>` is needed to separate the stanzas.
-The `{:.poem}` tells the processor to think of the line aboves as poetry.
-Because this segment of poetry exists in the 'narrative' layout, we need to signal the processor to process it as poetry.
+The `{:.poetry}` tells the processor to think of the lines above as poetry.
+Because this segment of poetry exists in the 'narrative' layout, and because it is part of a blockquote, we need to signal to the processor to process each stanza this way.
+The `{:.poetry} syntax is an example of Kramdown class assignments to block-elements.

 ---